mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --server=<server>

-   connection information for the server in the form:
+   Connection information for the server in the form:
-   <user>:<password>@<host>:<port>:<socket> specify this option multiple times
+   <user>:<password>@<host>:<port>:<socket> Specify this option multiple times
    for seeing the information from additional servers.

 .. option:: --format=<format>, -f<format>

-   display the output in either GRID (default), TAB, CSV, or VERTICAL format
+   Display the output in either GRID (default), TAB, CSV, or VERTICAL format.

 .. option:: --no-headers, -h

-   do not display the column headers - ignored for GRID format
+   Do not display the column headers - ignored for GRID format.

 .. option:: --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --show-defaults

-   display default settings for mysqld from the local configuration file
+   Display default settings for mysqld from the local configuration file.

 .. option:: --show-servers

-   display running servers on the local host
+   Display running servers on the local host.

 .. option:: --port-range

-   the port range to use for finding running servers in the form start:end.
+   The port range to use for finding running servers in the form start:end.
    Applies to Windows only and is ignored if :option:`--show-servers` is not specified.
-Default is 3306:3333
+Default is 3306:3333.

 .. option:: --start, -s

-   start server in read only mode if offline
+   Start server in read only mode if offline.

 .. option:: --basedir=<basedir>

-   the base directory for the server
+   The base directory for the server.

 .. option:: --datadir=<datadir>

-   the data directory for the server
+   The data directory for the server.

 .. _mysqlserverinfo-notes: